-Use good quality diesel fuel from a reputable supplier in your vehicle.
+Use good quality diesel fuel in your vehicle from a reputable supplier.
 For most year-round service, No. 2 diesel fuel meeting ASTM specification D-975 Grade S15 will provide good performance.

-If the vehicle is exposed to extreme cold (below 20°F or -7°C), or is required to operate at colderthan-normal conditions for prolonged periods, use climatized No. 2 diesel fuel, or dilute the No. 2 diesel fuel with 50% No. 1 diesel fuel.
+If the vehicle is exposed to extreme cold (below 20°F or -7°C), or is required to operate at colder-than-normal conditions for prolonged periods, use climatized No. 2 diesel fuel, or dilute the No. 2 diesel fuel with 50% No. 1 diesel fuel.
 This will provide better protection from fuel gelling or wax-plugging of the fuel filters.